dpc-sdp/myvic-components/CONTRIBUTING.md

 Create release branch e.g `release/v1.0.0`, and push to remote.

+Run `lerna run build` to make sure the UMD package is up to date.
 Run `yarn lerna:publish`.
 It will guide you through publishing npm packages.
 It will generate(updating) CHANGELOG.md files.
 Passing `--no-changelog` will disable the generation (or updating) of CHANGELOG.md files.